The Academy is committed to advancing the profession of nutrition and dietetics through research, science and quality.

 A practice paper is a critical analysis of the current research literature that addresses a member-identified practice topic.
 Including peer-reviewed perspectives from content experts, employers and alliance groups, practice papers provide Academy members with information to enhance critical reasoning, as well as free continuing professional education.

 The Academy assists members by providing quality tools for safe, effective, person-centered care.
-These include the new Standards of Excellence Metric Tool, which helps registered dietitian nutritionists and nutrition and dietetic technicians, registered evaluate their organization’s programs, services and initiatives.
-In addition, new Quality Strategies videos inform practitioners, educators and students about quality initiatives at the national and professional levels.
+These include: the Standards of Excellence Metric Tool, which helps registered dietitian nutritionists and nutrition and dietetics technicians, registered evaluate their organization's programs, services and initiatives.
+Additional resources are related to electronic clinical quality measures; and practice tips on topics such as quality care, competence in practice and cultural competence.

 Scope of Practice in nutrition and dietetics encompasses the range of roles, activities and regulations within which practitioners perform.
-The Academy has designed resources to help members understand and describe the Scope of Practice for nutrition and dietetics professionals, including the online Scope of Practice Decision Tool and Definition of Terms list.
+The Academy has designed resources to help members understand and describe the Scope of Practice for nutrition and dietetics practitioners, including the: Revised 2017 Scope of Practice for the RDN; Revised 2017 Scope of Practice for the NDTR; online Scope of Practice Decision Tool; Practice Tips and Case Studies, videos where practitioners can earn CPEU; and Definition of Terms list.